clarapbsousa/clarapbsousa/README.md

           ☕ Hiii!
 My name is Clara and I'm a student of Informatics and Computing Engineering
           @<a href="https://sigarra.up.pt/feup/pt/web_page.inicial" target="_blank">FEUP</a> who loves to explore everything from the area
           I'm studying/working on to the outside world!
-          I have a soft spot for UI/UX and software development (and coffee ahahah), but I'm also interested by data analysis and machine learning!
+          I have a soft spot for UI/UX and software development (and coffee ahahah), but I'm also interested in data analysis and machine learning!
         </p>
     </div>
 </div>